 LAX now offers 40 Automated Passport Control (APC) kiosks that will expedite the entry process for international arriving passengers at the Tom Bradley International Terminal.
 Available in 13 languages, international travelers can submit their customs declaration form and biographic information electronically via APC kiosks.
 Individuals can complete the process within 90 seconds and a family of three within four minutes.

 CRUISE TRAFFIC FOR THE PORT OF LOS ANGELES (2015): 592,335

 The Port of Los Angeles and Port of Long Beach combine to make their sea ports complex the largest in the Western Hemisphere, handling more than 40 percent of all inbound containers for the entire United States.
 With more than 15 million twenty foot equivalent (TEU) containers processed in 2016, the twin ports complex is one of the busiest ports complexes in the world, and can handle the largest container ships in the world.

 Amtrak Passenger Stats

 AMTRAK PASSENGER BOARDINGS IN ALL LA COUNTY STATIONS IN FY 2013: 1,589,391

 Los Angeles Union Station is the 5th busiest station in the national Amtrak System.

-Los Angeles is home to 113 accredited colleges and universities, including such prestigious institutions as the University of Southern California (USC), UCLA, Pepperdine University, Occidental College, Loyola Marymount University and the Art Center College of Design.
+Los Angeles is home to 113 accredited colleges and universities such as Pepperdine University, Occidental College and Loyola Marymount University, including some of the most famous academically distinguished universities in the world such as the University of California, Los Angeles (UCLA); University of Southern California (USC); California Institute of Technology (Caltech); and the Art Center College of Design.

 6801 Hollywood Blvd.